Webnode Review We put Webnode through its paces

 So how does it compare with the industry leaders?
 We’ll reveal to you all the ins and outs of this website builder.
 Keep on reading to find out:

-Displays a small Webnode ad.
+Displays a Webnode ad at the bottom of the screen.
 Doesn't include own domain name.
-Up to 100 MB of storage.
+Up to 200 MB of storage.

 Connect your own domain name.
 It includes a Webnode link in the footer.

 Good solution for smaller projects that need professional email.
 Still shows a Webnode ad.

 The ideal plan for professional and bilingual websites.
 Ad-free.
 Access to Webnode's ecommerce store.
 Includes Backup and Restore functionality.

 For big sites that need up to 7 GB of storage, 100 email accounts and multilingual sites (unlimited language versions).

 With 15GB of storage, and advanced ecommerce features such as multiple currencies, manual orders, automatic invoices and the ability to customize store notification emails (e.g. order confirmations).